MirelaI/flask_heroku_example/README.md

     └── index.html
 ```

-In the `app.py` file I created a simple Flask app using the flask python module.
+In the `app.py` file, define a simple Flask app using the flask python module.
 See code below:

 ```python
 import os